-In September: There are 2 Oov Courses hosted at ProBalance.
+There are 2 Oov Courses hosted at ProBalance (Alameda, CA) in 2018

 *You must take OOv Fundamentals prior to Oov with Pilates Apparatus.

-Oov Fundamentals: 3-Dimensional Training Course (2 days)-Approved for CPTA & PMA Continuing Ed.
+Oov Fundamentals: 3-Dimensional Training Course (2 days)-approved for PMA Continuing Ed.

 Oov with Pilates Apparatus (1 day)-approved for PMA Continuing Ed.